1 Helpful / 2 Not

 Pros: This course has become one of my favorites, it's better than most equivalently rated courses in the DFW area.
 Lots of nice wooded holes, many different kinds of shots needed.
 Lots of trees to shoot around and under.
 Most of the rough is cleared out enough to keep it from being unbearable.
 The Houck tee-signs are excellent.
 Cameron Park itself is an amazing park, lots of stuff on it along the Brazos.

 Other Thoughts: I really don't understand the low ratings on this course.
 It is well above all 3.7ish courses I've played.
-I understand there have been some issues in the past, maybe those old rating are dragging it down a bit.
+I understand there have been some issues in the past (mainly old baskets, signs and reconfigurations).
+These have all been taken care of at this point, and the older reviews don't do Cameron justice.

 Alot Nicer then the OL'